BOTULINUM TOXIN (BOTOX) INJECTIONS IN GENEVA

 • Pregnancy and breastfeeding.

-What are the disadvantages of botox?
+What are the disadvantages of Botox ?

 Side effects last between one and seven days.